Adobe’s Creative UK Rip-off

 Adobe Creative Cloud in the US: $49.99 per month (£31.10)

 Adobe Creative Cloud in the UK: £46.88 ($75.35)

 The UK prices do include VAT (US tax varies from state to state), but that only accounts for 20% of the 60% hike.

-Begs the question why they are allowed to get away with it.
+It Begs the question as to why they are allowed to get away with it.
 All I can say is a lot of hands got greased, if you know what I mean.